BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [ ] figure out how to get packages via cmake
 - [ ] have a github flow to run build

-### Testing?
-can i use automated testing?
-- [x] add testing package
-- [ ] integrate testing to repository on git
-- [x] add actual relevent test
-- [ ] learn more about testing and clean the code
-- [ ] expand testing to anything we can test
-- [x] can tests timeout? how? (if a battle never ends)
-- [ ] test damage ranges - somehow account for the possibility of critical hits.

-#### test db completeness
-test that all mockmon, moves and everything is defined and doesn't crash
-- [ ] test that all 151 mockmons exist and can be constructed
-- [ ] test that all moves (how many?) exist, have a name, can be called without crushing the system.

-#### test conditions
-- [x] testing that burn and poison damage the mockmon
-- [x] testing that burn halfs attack
-- [x] testing that parlysis halfs speed (can we combine them?)
-- [x] testing that light screen and reflect change defences
-- [ ] test that haze removes all sorts of stuff and does it job and it's bugs

-#### test statues
-status moves change modifiers properly
-- [ ] statues moves
-- [ ] reflect/lightscreen/focus energy?
-- [ ] ...TBC

 ### UMLs
 - [x] create a location for umls on the repository